metonym/svelte-rollup-template/README.md

 > Svelte Rollup template with static asset hashing and minification.

 This template extends the official [Svelte rollup template](https://github.com/sveltejs/template) by focusing on the post-build process.

 The initial motivation was to address [an issue](https://github.com/sveltejs/template/issues/39) about hashing file names for production.

-This project uses [PostHTML](https://github.com/posthtml/posthtml) to post-process compiled assets.
+**Key Differences**

-The CSS/JS files are hashed for caching (and invalidating the cache when changes are built) and the HTML is minified.
+- CSS/JS files are hashed for caching
+- HTML is minified

+This project uses [PostHTML](https://github.com/posthtml/posthtml) to process compiled assets in the postbuild stage.

 ## Getting Started